tris-max-gistus/Open-Science-Process/README.md

 **Session Check-In**
 - Fill this out once at the **start** of each work session
 - Questions: project stage, goal for today, planned time, system state
-- If you answered "what should next session start with?" at your last check-out, that answer will already be filled into the goal field — edit it or leave it as-is
+- If you answered "what should next session start with?" at your last check-out, that answer will already be filled into the goal field; edit it or leave it as-is

 **Process Log**
 - You do **not** check in for every individual input — one log covers a whole process work block